A initial public consultation on proposals for Botley Road was undertaken during May and June 2019.

 Why we are doing this project?

-Botley Road is Oxford’s slowest radial route which faces daily congestion problems and poor journey experiences for road users.
+Botley Road is recognised as being a very slow route in and out of Oxford city centre facing daily congestion problems and poor journey experiences for road users.
 The corridor is a vital public transport link in Oxford as it:

 - offers the only east to west route in and out of the city from the west;